 The West Highland Way delivers some sumptuous singletrack all the way to Kinlochleven, on undulating terrain that we’ve always found to be great fun.
 This trail gets lots of traffic and so it holds up fairly well to bad weather.

-This route does go against the usual flow of the WHW so our advice is to avoid the weekend if at all possible to avoid the walkers.
+This route does go against the usual flow of the WHW so our advice is to avoid the weekend if at all possible to reduce the number of walkers you’ll encounter.

 7. Sarn Helen, Snowdonia